software-mansion/radon-ide/README.md

 ### 💽 Installation

-For installation instructions head to [INSTALLATION](INSTALLATION.md) section.
+For installation instructions head to [INSTALLATION](https://ide.swmansion.com/docs/installation) section.

 ### 💻 Usage

-See [USAGE](USAGE.md) guide on how to get started after installing the extension.
+See [USAGE](https://ide.swmansion.com/docs/usage) guide on how to get started after installing the extension.
 You can also visit [React Native IDE](https://ide.swmansion.com) website where we hilight the most important features.

 ### 🐛 Troubleshooting

-For troubleshooting and guide on reporting issues head to [TROUBLESHOOTING](TROUBLESHOOTING.md) section.
+For troubleshooting and guide on reporting issues head to [TROUBLESHOOTING](https://ide.swmansion.com/docs/troubleshooting) section.

 ### ⚒️ Extension Development

-If you want to develop the extension and contribute updates head to [DEVELOPMENT](DEVELOPMENT.md) section.
+If you want to develop the extension and contribute updates head to [DEVELOPMENT](https://ide.swmansion.com/docs/development) section.

 ## Discord

-Make sure to join [Software Mansion](https://swmansion.com) Discord channel using invite link: https://discord.gg/jWhHbxQsPd and contact us to get added to `react-native-ide-beta` channel where we discuss issues and communicate our plans and updates.
+Make sure to join [Software Mansion](https://swmansion.com) Discord channel using this invite link: https://discord.gg/jWhHbxQsPd and contact us to get added to `react-native-ide-beta` channel where we discuss issues and communicate our plans and updates.